neonkingfr/VizBench/README.md

 Invoking the "VizLife.clear" api will clear the grid.

 ============================================================================
-Third example: vizshader
+Next example: vizshader

-    FFFF.exe vizshader
+    FFFF vizshader
-    p.bat viztest.osc
+    p viztest.osc

-The second line there will replay a series of OSC messages that get sent to port 3333 (a standard for TUIO messages) to convey mouse cursor movement.
+The second line there uses the p.bat script to replay a series of OSC messages that get sent to port 3333 (a standard for TUIO messages) to convey mouse cursor movement.
 The VizShader plugin uses code from Lynn Jarvis' Shader Maker (see https://github.com/leadedge/ShaderMaker) that creates an FFGL plugin directly from shader code you can find at the GLSL Sandbox and ShaderToy sites.

 A current wrinkle of this example is that FFGL Host control of the "X Mouse" and "Y Mouse" parameters is disabled as soon as the first TUIO/OSC